-- A student who believes s/he has been assigned an improper grade should meet with the instructor of record and together review the grading procedures used to determine the grade assigned on the student's transcript.
+- A student who believes they have been assigned an improper grade should meet with the instructor of record and together review the grading procedures used to determine the grade assigned on the student's transcript.

-If, after careful review of the grading procedures, the student is still dissatisfied, or if the instructor of record refuses to take part in the informal process, the student may initiate the formal grade appeal procedure through the college dean's office.
+If, after careful review of the grading procedures, the student is still dissatisfied, or if the instructor of record refuses to take part in the informal process, the student may initiate the formal grade appeal procedure through the department chair.

 In 2016-2017, Academic Senate passed a revision to the course repeat policy (F16-248).
 The policy was written to better align grade forgiveness procedures with CSU Executive Order 1037, providing greater opportunity for students to improve their academic record and grade point average (GPA).

 Summary of the Grade Forgiveness Policy

 - Beginning fall 2017, undergraduate students may repeat a maximum of 16 units of coursework taken at San Francisco State University for the purpose of excluding the original grade from grade point determination.

 - The grade forgiveness policy went into effect at the end of fall 2017, and it is being applied to coursework repeated in fall 2017 and future semesters.
 If a student repeats a course in fall 2017 or after, forgiveness will apply to the most recent prior course attempt.
 However, this is not a retroactive policy, so it will not apply when the repeated coursework was completed prior to fall 2017.

 - When a course is repeated, up to the 16 unit limit, the lower of the two grades is “forgiven” from the GPA calculation.